lizmgiven/lizmgiven/README.md

-- 👋 Hi, I’m @lizmgiven
+- 👋 Hi, I’m Liz! (@lizmgiven)
-- 👀 I’m interested in ... being a life-long learner and challenging myself to continually grow!
+- 👀 I’m interested in being a life-long learner and challenging myself to continually grow!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the basics of vegetable gardening in my spare time
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning and development topics, leadership, teamwork
-- 📫 How to reach me ...
+- 📫 Reach me on LinkedIn: https://www.linkedin.com/in/lizmgiven/

 <!---
 lizmgiven/lizmgiven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.